 The Agreement automatically entered into force on 2016-NOV-04, when 147 countries out of the 197 parties to the convention (75%) had ratified it.

 Only two countries in the entire world refused to join the agreement in 2016:

 Nicaragua: Although government officials are convinced that global warming is happening and that it is caused by human activity, they refused to join the agreement.
 Their objection was because it is based on countries making voluntary pledges.
 There are no penalties if these pledges are not met.
 They wanted a tougher, compulsory, and more ambitious agreement.
 However, during 2017-OCT, Nicaragua signed the agreement.
 10

 Syria: The meetings that led up to the Agreement happened to be held during the the heaviest fighting in the long-standing civil conflict in this country.
 Also, members of the government are under European and U.S. sanctions and could not freely travel internationally to attend meetings.
-4 During 2017-NOV, Syrian representatives announced at the COP 23 UN climate summit that they had signed the Agreement.
+4 During 2017-NOV, Syrian representatives announced at the COP 23 UN Climate Change Conference that they had signed the Agreement.
 11

 At the G7 Summit in Taormina, Sicily during late 2017-MAY, representatives of six of the seven member countries reaffirmed their commitment to the Paris Agreement.
 They were Canada, France, Germany, Italy, Japan and the United Kingdom.
 The only exception was the United States; President Trump was present at the Summit, but declined to give his support.